-We envision a New Jersey where open space is protected and publically accessible.
+We envision a New Jersey where open space is protected and publicly accessible.
 Existing developed areas and infrastructure are optimized, and people, businesses and infrastructure are located in places that are safe and resilient to the impacts of climate change.
 In 1996 the proportion of new housing units in New Jersey opening in highly developed areas was only 17%.
-Marking a shift in development patterns, it is now close to 50%.
+Marking a shift in development patterns, it now exceeds 50%.